tenstorrent/tt-metal/tests/tt_eager/python_api_testing/sweep_tests/README.md

     - `method`: Defaults to `default`; determines how the shapes are swept across
 - _comparison_: Maps to `python_api_testing/sweep_tests/comparison_funcs.py`.
 - _args-gen_: Maps to `python_api_testing/sweep_tests/generation_funcs.py`.
 You can choose what function is used to generate arguments for the test (dtype, layout etc).
 For example, for `glu` you might want to generate a `dim` parameter, so default `args-gen` won't be useful.
 - _sanitize-args_: `True` if `args-gen` is doing arg sanitization, `False` otherwise.
 If not stated, the default is `True`.
-When ON, args sanitization won't allow some problematic combinations of args (Eg. `BFLOAT8_B` and `ROW_MAJOR` layout).
+When ON, args sanitization won't allow some problematic combinations of args (Eg. `ROW_MAJOR` layout for `BFLOAT8_B` and `BFLOAT4_B`).
 But args sanitization might be an obstacle when we want to create some more flexible tests.
 - _args_: Defines how arguments to operation can be configured in terms of data-layout, data_type and memory config.
   - `data-layout`: Data layout each input argument can take.
 Can be TILE or ROW_MAJOR.
   - `data-type`: Data type each input argument can take.
-Can be BFLOAT16 or BFLOAT8_B.
+Can be one of the follwoing: BFLOAT16, BFLOAT8_B, BFLOAT4_B, FLOAT32, UINT32, UINT16 or INT32.
   - `buffer-type`: Buffer type each input argument can take.
 Can be DRAM, L1, or SYSTEM_MEMORY.
   - `out-buffer-type`: Buffer type output can take.
 Can be DRAM, L1, or SYSTEM_MEMORY.
 - _output-file_: Name of the output csv dumped inside the output folder.
 You can write results for additional tests to the same file if you provide the same output file path.